OPC DATA TRANSPARENCY INFORMATION

 OPCRD is approved by the NHS Health Research Authority Research Ethics Committee (HRA REC reference: 20/EM/0148) to receive and provide data for scientific, exploratory and public health research.

-OPCRD also has HRA Confidential Advisory Group (CAG) approval for confidential identifiable patient information (namely – NHS number, date of birth and sex) to be sent from participating practices to NHS Digital for HES hospital data linkage (CAG reference: 21/CAG/0001).
-The linked data is stored in OPCRD-NEXUS.
-OPC does not access or hold the identifiable patient information and the information is destroyed by NHS Digital after linkage.
-Read more about OPCRD-NEXUS.
+OPCRD also has HRA Confidential Advisory Group (CAG) approval for confidential identifiable patient information (namely - NHS number, date of birth and sex) to be sent from participating practices to NHS Digital for HES hospital data linkage (CAG reference: 21/CAG/0001).
+The linked data is stored in OPCRD-linked databases, including NHS secure data environment(s).
+Any identifiers used for data linkage are destroyed after linkage.

-All research requiring the use of anonymised data from OPCRD must get approval from the Anonymised Data Ethics and Protocol Transparency committee (ADEPT).
+All research requiring the use of anonymised data from OPCRD must have their protocol approved by the Anonymised Data Ethics and Protocol Transparency committee (ADEPT).
 ADEPT is an independent body of experts who control which research gets access to OPCRD data.
-If the research involves patient participation, then ADEPT will require the study to also have NHS research ethics approval.

-OPC works with the DATA-CAN patient and public engagement group to involve patients and the public in how we collect, handle and use patient data for research.
+OPC works with patient and public engagement groups to involve patients and the public in how we collect, handle and use patient data for research.
 Clinical trials also have to involve patients and the public in how trials are designed and carried out.

 How we are funded

 OPC receives data access fees from researchers who access OPCRD anonymised research data.
 We provide access to anonymised data for single study use which we call single licence, or access for multiple study use which we call unlimited licence.
-Please visit https://opcrd.co.uk/licence-fees/ for more information about OPCRD licence options for researchers.
 The money is used to provide free OPC Services to GP practices across the UK, and to maintain the database for health and scientific research.

 OPC also receives funding from organisations that conduct NHS approved studies, when OPC supports practices with taking part in the studies.
 We also receive funding support from our affiliate organisations - OPC Global and OPRI.